risingwavelabs/risingwave-docs/docs/guides/connector-amazon-msk.md

 After entering messages, you can close the console window or press Ctrl + C to exit the producer.

 ## Consume data from Amazon MSK in RisingWave

 ### Install and launch RisingWave

-See the [Get started](https://www.risingwave.dev/docs/upcoming/get-started/) guide for options on how you can run RisingWave.
+See [Quick start](get-started.md) for options on how you can run RisingWave.

 ### Connect the cluster

 ```terminal
 psql -h localhost -p 4566 -d dev -U root
 ```

 ### Create a source in RisingWave

-To learn about the specific syntax used to consume data from a Kafka topic, see [Ingest data from Kafka](https://pr-878.d2fbku9n2b6wde.amplifyapp.com/docs/upcoming/create-source-kafka/).
+To learn about the specific syntax used to consume data from a Kafka topic, see [Ingest data from Kafka](/create-source/create-source-kafka.md).

 For example, the following query creates a materialized source that consumes data from an MSK topic connected to Kafka.

 ```sql
 CREATE MATERIALIZED SOURCE s (v1 int, v2 varchar)